The Art Of Tasting (T-Vision):Click One Of The Five Senses Below To Continue.

 Now, don't jump rapidly to conclusions, you are not about to start tasting dirt, leaves, tree bark and wildflowers.
 By learning the relationships of taste, you will sense when there may be a nature opportunity.

 What Really Is The Art Of Tasting?

 The use of T-Vision really relates to the wildlife tastes.
 What attracts wildlife into certain areas and not into other areas?
 One of the necessary elements to wildlife survival is food and the taste sense relates directly to the wildlife's preference of certain food and the areas that they frequently visit.
 If you wanted to locate a beaver, a pond with an aspen, poplar, birch, maple, willow or alder tree nearby would be a probable area that a beaver might be living.
 So, as you can see, a little more knowledge of nature accompanies the use of the taste sense.
 If you approached some fruit trees, there might be a chance to see some Cedar Waxwings passing fruit back and forth to one another.
-By using T-Vision and the knowledge of the type of food wildlife prefers, gives you an edge in locating an OTG Photography opportunity.
+By using T-Vision and the knowledge of the type of food wildlife prefers, gives you an edge in locating a nature experience.
 When you see the birds, frogs, deer, fox, turtles, etc., notice the type of vegetation that surrounds the area that they are in.
 You don't even have to even know the names of the trees, shrubs, wildflowers or plants.
-Just remember what they look like along with the types of wildlife seen and you will increase the likelihood of other OTG Photography opportunities.
+Just remember what they look like along with the types of wildlife seen and you will increase the likelihood of other nature opportunities.

-How The Five Senses Relate To OTG Photography:
+How The Five Senses Relate To Nature:

 The Five Senses

 The Art Of Seeing